DigitalBox98/Enemy-Territory/README.txt

 run scons from the src/ directory. see scons --help for build options

+To build a dedicated server, type : scons BUILD=release DEDICATED=1

 If any problems occur, consult the internet.

 Other platforms, updated source code, security issues: